bost-ty/ff-lucid/README.md

 _Why isn't my notepad saving?_

-This extension relies on Firefox Sync to save and sync your notepad.
-If you don't have a Firefox account with sync and extension sync enabled, your notepad content and other settings cannot be saved.
-Please see the issue on GitHub for more information and troubleshooting steps.
+This extension relies on Firefox Sync to save (and sync!) your notepad.
+If you don't have a Firefox account with Sync and Extension Sync enabled, your notepad content and other settings cannot be saved.
+Please see the (now closed) Sync issue on GitHub for more information and troubleshooting steps.

 _A feature isn't working!
 Something is broken!
 What's the deal with [blank]?_